Advertisement

 • A family of four = one device.

-• Roommates with separate finances may qualify separately by submitting a Household Worksheet.
+• Roommates with separate finances may qualify individually by submitting a Household Worksheet.

 Required Documents to Prove Eligibility

-Before applying, make sure your documents are precise, current, and match your application details:
+Before applying, make sure your documents are accurate, current, and match your application details:

 FAQs